FindMySchool LogoFindMySchool

 This is a state school with no tuition fees.
 Entry is handled through the Hertfordshire coordinated admissions process rather than direct application to the school.

-The published admission number is 60, which is consistent with a two-form entry structure.
 Families considering a move should treat admissions as a timing exercise as well as a preference exercise.
-For September 2026 entry, Hertfordshire’s online system opened on 03 November 2025, the on-time deadline was 15 January 2026, and national allocation day is 16 April 2026, with acceptance by 23 April 2026.
-(Those dates are now past as of 26 January 2026, but they are the relevant timetable for the September 2026 cohort.)
+For Reception entry in September 2027, Hertfordshire’s online system opens on 2 November 2026, the on-time deadline is 15 January 2027, and national allocation day is 16 April 2027, with acceptance by 23 April 2027.

 For families planning ahead for later cohorts, the pattern is helpful: applications open in early November and close in mid-January, with offers in April.
 Parents should also use the FindMySchool Map Search to understand how their address relates to likely priority criteria and local demand patterns, while keeping in mind that the precise allocation outcome depends on the admission rules and the applicant mix in that year.